Guidelines for Performance/Lectures

 The use of handouts or other visuals is highly recommended.
 You will need to transmit a large amount of information in a short time.
 Scores, excerpts, scripts, diagrams, will do much to help you achieve this goal.
 You do not want to waste time explaining something that can be readily understood from a handout or visual.
 If you choose to use a handout, keep it short, strictly relevant to the topic covered, and easily understood.
 Bring sufficient copies (generally 20-25) and arrange for their distribution with the moderator.

 Practice the entire performance/lecture as much as possible and at least once before a live audience.
 Encourage questions from your audience to give you some practice thinking on your feet.
-Time your presentation to be sure it is neither too short nor, especially, too long.
+Run through your presentation to be sure it is neither too short nor, especially, too long.
 It is both rude and unprofessional to exceed the allotted time.

-After your performance, bow and acknowledge any applause from the audience.
 Be sure your lecture is as engaging as your performance by maintaining eye contact, modulating your voice, and employing a lively delivery.
 Do not compensate for a long text by reading fast.
 Also, clearly indicate when you are finished (i.e., by saying "Thank You").
 After you have finished, there will be an opportunity for the moderator to ask the audience for questions or comments.
 Remain at the podium to field the questions.
 The moderator remains in charge of calling on individuals with questions and controlling time.
 Stay for the entire session.
 It is extremely rude for a presenter to leave before hearing the other presenters.